 Take the family for a picnic to capture those seasonal smiles.
 All you need is a blanket and the perfect grassy field to capture some holiday photo magic.
 This is also great for the family wanting an easy backyard holiday photo shoot idea, just grab a blanket and head outside.

-Capture a warm family moment by showcasing some parental love!
+Capture a warm family moment by showcasing some parental love.
 This is the perfect pose for a family of four.
 Simply hold one child on each parents’ shoulders for a holiday photo full of love and light.
 And, you can execute this family photo anywhere, so feel free to get creative with location!

 Loving multi-photo Christmas card designs?
-Get some closeups of your growing little ones.
+Get some cute closeups of your growing little ones.
 They grow up so fast, so it might be nice to take some individual shots of your children this Christmas.
 The grandparents will definitely love the additional close-ups!

 Tres by Kaydi Bishop